webdigga/perennial-weaver/src/articles/weaving-a-copper-and-violet-cushion-cover.md

 When I first started, I “forgot” to use the Raddle.
 What a mess!
 The tension was different in the middle of the loom compared to the sides.
 The pattern was completely distorted and I had to undo the whole setting up.
 Which was a very good lesson for me.
 I Never forgot about it, ever again.

-The next step is to put the yarn through the reeds.
-There are 162 spaces on the reed I use for this project.
-I start from the middle of the reed so I get an even spread on each side.
+The next step is to put the yarn through the heddles.
+There are 162 heddles and I use them all for this project.
+I start in the middle, counting the same amount of heddles on each side and start from the middle.
+So I get an even spread on each side.

 <img src="/_includes/static/img/4 -Through the white heddles.avif" alt="Through the white heddles" title="Through the white heddles" class="Centre" width="800px" height="600px" loading="lazy"/>

-The next step is to put the yarn through the heddles.
+The next step is to put the yarn from the heddles through the reeds.
 I use a hook to pass the yarn through the heddles.
 The pattern is 2-1 – 2-1 so I need to make sure that I have enough heddles for the yarn.

 <img src="/_includes/static/img/5 - Through the reeds.avif" alt="Through the reeds" title="Through the reeds" class="Centre" width="800px" height="600px" loading="lazy"/>